MetroNow! – Imagine the convenience of Uber or Lyft but with the affordability of public transit!

 What should riders do if a driver leaves without them?

-Can riders leave feedback for their drivers?
+Can guests leave feedback for my driver?

 Are riders supposed to tip their drivers?

-No, MetroNow! drivers do not accept tips.
+Drivers do not accept tips.

 Because MetroNow! is a specialized service with limited capacity, not canceling a trip may negatively impact other riders.

-Please email us at [email protected] or call the Metro Customer Care Center at 513-632-7575.
+Please email [email protected] or call the Metro Customer Care Center at 513-632-7575.

 Information and images provided by Go Metro